Aantrreksh/sql-query/dependencies.md

 {{site.data.keyword.keymanagementservicefull}} | The user-provided instances provide keys for envelope encryption of customer data in the job status database ({{site.data.keyword.cloudant}}) and passwords or apikeys for access to customer Db2.
 To learn more, see [{{site.data.keyword.keymanagementservicefull_notm}}](https://cloud.ibm.com/docs/key-protect).
 {{site.data.keyword.cloudaccesstraillong}} with LogDNA | {{site.data.keyword.sqlquery_short}} integrates with {{site.data.keyword.cloudaccesstraillong_notm}} with LogDNA to forward location audit events to the {{site.data.keyword.cloudaccesstraillong_notm}} service instance that is set up and owned by you.
 To learn more, see [{{site.data.keyword.cloudaccesstraillong_notm}}](https://cloud.ibm.com/docs/Activity-Tracker-with-LogDNA).
 {{site.data.keyword.messagehub_full}} | The user-provided instance contains the data that is streamed from a topic to a bucket of your choice.
 To learn more, see [Stream landing](/docs/sql-query?topic=sql-query-event-streams-landing).
-{: caption="Table 2.
-"Dependencies to IBM service instances" caption-side="bottom"}
+{: caption=""Dependencies to IBM service instances" caption-side="bottom"}

 ### Other dependencies
 {: #other_dependencies}